isc-projects/kea/doc/guide/dhcp6-srv.rst

 ------------

 This section explains how to configure the DHCPv6 server using a configuration file.
-Before DHCPv6 is started, its configuration file has to be created.
+Before DHCPv6 is started, its configuration file must be created.
 The basic configuration is as follows:

 ::